eduvpn/documentation/SHIBBOLETH_SP_CENTOS.md

     $ sudo systemctl restart shibd

-Next: register your SP in your identity federation, or in your IdP.
-The metadata URL is typically `https://vpn.example.org/Shibboleth.sso/Metadata`.

-### Portal
+### Activate SAML Authentification on VPN Portal

-In order to configure the VPN portal, modify `/etc/vpn-user-portal/config.php` and set the `authMethod` and `ShibAuthentication` options:
+In order to activate saml authentification on VPN portal, modify `/etc/vpn-user-portal/config.php` and set the `authMethod` and `ShibAuthentication` options:

     ...